How to Apply to Centenary

 Can students earn college credit before enrolling?

 Yes.
 Students may receive credit for AP, IB, CLEP, and dual enrollment coursework completed during high school.
+Visit this link for more information on college credits earned in high school.

 What makes Centenary different from larger universities?